iboeckma/gelic_mt/README.md

 ```

 __`get_datafields(record, '700')`__<br />
 Returns a list of dictionaries.
 Each dictionary is a representation of a field with the tag `700`.
 The subfield-codes are saved as keys, the subfield-values are saved as the corresponding values.
-Indicators are treated like subfields.
+Indicators are treated as subfields.

 ```
 [{